top of page

 VICCIR's principal activity is to provide mental health counselling to immigrants and refugees living on Vancouver Island.

-We offer our services on a sliding fee scale, based on clients' ability to pay.
 We work with specially trained interpreters as required.
 In this way we seek to remove barriers to quality service and care for both individuals and families, whatever their economic or cultural context.

 VICCIR’s objectives for all clients are to: